- Accessory Units and Junior Units

 A Junior Accessory Dwelling Unit (JADU) is a specific type of ADU that is built within an existing residence, utilizes an existing bedroom, and has a small efficiency kitchen.

 Below are some of the more significant standards property owners need to know to plan an ADU project.
-For a complete list of development standards, please review Zoning Code and the Permit Sonoma ADU Checklist.
+For a complete list of development standards, please review the Zoning Code and the Permit Sonoma ADU Checklist (PDF).

 ADUs are generally allowed in residential, mixed-use, and agricultural and resource zones but are prohibited in the ADU Exclusion (Z) Combining Zone. the Z Accessory Dwelling Unit Exclusion Combining District and on properties subject to a Williamson Act contract in accordance with the current Uniform Rules for Agricultural Preserves and Farmland Security Zones.